ariessalvador/atmos-bot/README.md

-# Atmos Protocol Testnet Trading Bot
+# New Atmos Protocol Testnet Trading Bot

 This is an automated trading bot built using **Python** and **Selenium** to interact with the **Atmos Protocol** testnet.
 It automates repeated swap transactions and is designed to run continuously with features to alert the user if an error occurs or the bot restarts.